emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (first player). ✔️

 ***
 ## 7Xtream
-### Score: 23/26
+### Score: 22/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams quickly, including older content. ✔️
 1. Has 21 servers and first does cycle through 3 different if it fails. ✔️
-1. Site does not auto-next on chrome when you turn off ads. ✔️
+1. Site does have episode auto-next on some servers. 🟡
 1. Sites UI is fine but has room for improvement. 🟡
 1. Has built in subs for most content and allows adjustments. ✔️
 1. It has movies, shows and anime. ✔️